SAFCSP-Team/linux/introduction/introduction.md

 Learning Linux commands not only enhances your technical skills but also opens up a world of opportunities in the rapidly evolving tech landscape.
 Whether you're a developer, IT professional, or enthusiast, mastering the command line is a crucial step toward becoming proficient in Linux.

+## Linux Distributions
+Linux is an open-source operating system; it is open for alteration, modification, and distribution.
+Therefore, it has multiple distributions, each of which bundles the Linux kernel with software programs and utilities to serve specific purposes.

+One of these distributions is **Ubuntu**, which is the one we will be using, as it is a simple, user-friendly, and general-purpose distribution.
+Unlike Kali Linux, which is bundled with software and utilities for security purposes and penetration testing.
 ## What is VirtualBox?

 VirtualBox is a powerful open-source virtualization software developed by Oracle.
 It allows users to create and manage virtual machines (VMs) on their computer, enabling the running of multiple operating systems simultaneously on a single physical machine.
 VirtualBox runs on major operating systems, including Windows, macOS, Linux, and Solaris.
 This cross-platform compatibility allows users to run different OS environments on their native systems, and we will use it to install Linux OS.